A road named Ngee Heng

 The Teochew clan was the dominant Chinese group among the Cantonese, Hakka, Hokkien and Hainanese clans who made Johor their new home and these pioneers worked hard in cultivating pepper and gambier plantations in the kangchu system.

-Tropical Inn is seen [Far Right] next to the remaining row
+The hotel is seen [Far Right] next to this row

-of pre-war shops here; the warung [Left] occupies the
+of pre-war shops; a warung [Left] occupied the

 driveway of the former No. 154 Jalan Ngee Heng